One for the money, two for the show, three to get ready…

 2. Check the category

-WP beginner has some great information on WordPress categories here.
+WP beginner has some great information on WordPress categories.

 3. Featured image

 Featured image is the image associated with your post.
-Usually it’s displayed in the beginning and used with sharing.
-Featured image is a topic all on it’s own.
+It’s pulled by all the social media outlets through the open graph source code on your website (more below).
+Usually, it’s displayed at the beginning of a post and used with sharing.
+Featured image is a topic all on its own.
 For this purpose, I will cover some basics.

 A few quick tips with featured images:

-The amount of social image dimensions out there is astronomical.
-If your so inclined, you can visit this cheatsheet to find every image size for every social media.
-I find using a general featured image size of 860px by 430px works well for blogging.
+The number of social image dimensions out there is astronomical.
+If you’re so inclined, you can visit this cheat sheet to find every image size imaginable for social media.
+I find using an average featured image size of 1024px by 512px works well for blogging.
 But…that’s what fits my blog and looks good with my applications.
 Find what works for you.